 The data used in this research were obtained from the IRIS Data Management Center and originate predominantly from the Transportable Array component of USArray.
+The authors are grateful to Toshiro Tanimoto and two anonymous reviewers for comments that helped to improve this paper.
 This research was supported by a grant from the US National Science Foundation, grant EAR-0450082, and a contract from the US Department of Energy, contract DE-FC52-2005NA2607.
 MPM acknowledges a National Defense Science and Engineering Graduate Fellowship from the American Society for Engineering Education.